<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 Just like research for one whitepaper can serve several other purposes, so should your podcast interviews.
 Every interview you conduct is likely filled with insights and perspectives that lend themselves to be reused, remixed, and repurposed into other pieces of content.

 Interested in learning more about how you can get more value out of every episode of your B2B podcast?
-Casted is the podcasting solution for B2B marketers and we help businesses put conversation at the center of their marketing strategies.
+Casted is the podcasting solution for B2B marketers, and we help businesses put conversations at the center of their marketing strategies.
 What are you waiting for?
 Let’s talk podcasts!